jc-datarchitect/lexicon_arch/README.md

 ---

-## How to Contribute
+## Contribution Guidelines
-We welcome contributions to keep our taxonomy current.
-Please follow these steps:
+Taxonomy updates are managed through a structured review process to ensure consistency:
-1. **Report a Change:** Open an [Issue](https://github.com/jc-datarchitect/lexicon_arch/issues) describing the term to add or modify.
+1. **Reporting:** Changes can be proposed by opening an [Issue](https://github.com/jc-datarchitect/lexicon_arch/issues) detailing the specific modification.
-2. **Review:** Our team will review the proposal against current code standards.
+2. **Review:** All proposals are evaluated against current technical and regulatory standards.
-3. **Merge:** Once approved, we will update the master CSV files.
+3. **Approval:** Upon validation, updates are incorporated into the master CSV datasets.

 ## Governance Policy
-This repository follows strict data integrity standards:
+Strict data integrity standards are enforced:
-* **SSOT:** The files in `/data` are the master source.
-Never modify them manually without prior approval.
+* **SSOT:** Files within `/data` serve as the master source.
+Manual modifications are restricted.
-* **Bilingual Consistency:** All terms must maintain the English/Spanish format defined in our style guide.
+* **Bilingual Consistency:** All terminology must adhere to the English/Spanish structure defined in the style guide.
-* **Validation:** All changes are audited to ensure compliance with our normative references in `/documents`.
+* **Validation:** Changes are audited to ensure compliance with the normative references listed in `/documents`.

 ---